luyandazuma/Week2-AIPoemGenerator/README.md

 ```

-## Security Notes
+## 🔒 Security Notes

 ⚠️ Never commit .env files - They contain sensitive API keys.
-✔️ Always use .env.example as a template for team members.
+✔️ Always use an .env.example as a template for team members.
 ✔️ Regenerate API keys if accidentally exposed.
 ✔️ Use environment variables for all secrets.

-## License
+## 📄 License
-This project was created as part of a coding bootcamp group genrative AI project.
+This project was created as part of a coding bootcamp group's generative AI project.

-## Support
+## 📞 Support
 If you encounter any issues:

 - Check that your Gemini API key is valid.